Frequently Asked Questions

 Many natural pain relief methods are available including massage, heat, hydrotherapy, and position changes.
 Since we do not use epidurals that require people to stay in bed, providers encourage the birthing person to listen to their body and whenever possible to use gravity’s assistance.
 Trusted care providers are skilled not only in physical pain relief but also in emotional and mental support.
 Relaxation and meditation techniques --begun in prenatal care and continued in childbirth education classes-- are most useful during birth.
 Anyone planning a hospital birth is still welcome to take our childbirth education classes (currently on hold due to the pandemic).

 Can I give birth at Santa Fe Birth Center if I’ve had a cesarean birth?

+YES!
 We advocate for VBAC, or vaginal birth after cesarean.
 Current regulations stipulate that birthing people who have had one low-transverse cesarean birth may be eligible to birth vaginally at the birth center given no other preexisting conditions.
 Please contact us to find out if you fit the state-mandated criteria.

 Who can attend my birth?

 We welcome participation by anyone our client wants present for the birth experience.
 Since the place of birth can make a critical difference between a satisfying or disappointing birth experience, the birth center is set up not only to accommodate the birthing person’s needs but also for friends and family, with comfortable space in and outside the birth room.
 Santa Fe Birth Center offers a safe, healthy and nurturing space for everyone involved in the birth.
 The Center has a children’s play area, kitchen, living room, a separate handicapped accessible bathroom and a four season garden.
 Everyone present must be in sound health and children need to be attended by an adult.